 Amortization of intangible asset under SCA.
-The intangible rights relating to infrastructure assets, which are recognized in the form of right to charge users of the infrastructure asset are amortized by taking proportionate of actual traffic count for the period over total projected traffic count from project to cost ofintangible assets, i.e. proportionate of actual traffic for the period over total projected traffic count from the intangible assets expected to be carned over the balance concession period as estimated by the management.
+The intangible rights relating to infrastructure assets, which are recognized in the form of right to charge users of the infrastructure asset are amortized by taking proportionate of actual traffic count for the period over total projected traffic count from project to cost of intangible assets, i.e. proportionate of actual traffic for the period over total projected traffic count from the intangible assets expected to be carried over the balance concession period as estimated by the management.
 However with respect to toll road assets constructed and in operation as at March 31, 2016, the amortization of such intangible rights are based on actual revenue earned compared to total projected revenue from the project over the balance concession period to cost intangible assets, instead of traffic count.
-Total projected revenue / traffic count is reviewed at the end of each financial year and is adjusted to reflect any changes in the estimates which lead to the actual collection at the end of the concession period.
+Total projected revenue from the project over the balance concession period to cost intangible assets, instead of traffic count.
+Total projected revenue from the project over the balance concession period to cost intangible assets, instead of traffic count is reviewed at the end of each financial year and is adjusted to reflect any changes in the estimates which lead to the actual collection at the end of the concession period.